Saturday, 20 November, 2019 to Thursday, 19 December, 2019: Santa Cruz de Tenerife, Spain (Canary Islands) to Marigot, Saint Martin.

 This is where you will disembark: Marigot / Saint Martin

-Long before the Caribbean island of Saint Martin – which is our destination – appears on the horizon, the Eye of the Wind will already have become the ship of your dreams.
+Long before the Caribbean island of Saint Martin – which is our destination – appears on the horizon, this ship will already have become the ship of your dreams.
 The modern Marigot marina in the French part of the island will be our berthing spot.
 Make the most of your stay on Saint Martin island for a relaxing day at the breathtaking Dawn Beach, a hike along the rugged

 cliffs of Pointe Blanche Bay, or a boat trip through Simpson Bay Lagoon.
 Every day, several cruise ships sail into Philipsburg, which is the largest port.
 There is a wide range of tourist attractions, from jet skiing and